robmellett/aws-config/readme.md

 ## Set AWS Keys on Github

-A little helper script to set my AWS Keys on a GH repository.
+A little helper script to quickly set my AWS Keys on a GH repository when running Serverless applications.

 Install the [Github command line tool](https://formulae.brew.sh/formula/gh).